Bridging the Gap: Integrating Digital and Traditional Media in Abstract Art

 Creating an Engaging Exhibit Layout

-How you arrange the art is key.
+How you arrange the art is very important.
 It affects how people see and enjoy the show.
 You want to create a smooth flow from one piece to the next.
 Think of it like telling a story through the art.

 Here are some tips for a good layout: